-To be completed by Health Care Provider:
+^{}To be completed by Health Care Provider:

 Name of medication Dosage

 Purpose of medication

-Possible side effects -
+Possible side effects

 Time of day medication is to be given

-Anticipated number of days needed -
+Anticipated number of days needed

 Signature of Health Care Provider Date

 To be completed by Parent / Guardian:

-I understand that medication administered to a accepting this accommodation to release any o legal claim now or hereafter arising out of the student. employee of Sangre de Cristo School Distri ct RE 22-J from any
+I understand that medication administered to my accepting this accommodation to release any emplegal claim now or hereafter arising out of the adrestudent. ployee of Sangre de Cristo School District t RE 22-J from any

-I understand it is my responsibility to furnish brought to the school in its original container nedication will be
+I understand it is my responsibility to furnish this brought to the school in its original container with edication will be

-It is strongly recommended that medication be e transported to and from school by the pare ent / guardian.
+It is strongly recommended that medication be tra ansported to and from school by the paren ıt / guardian.

-All medications will be administered by the se chool nurse or a delegate appointed by the s chool nurse.
+All medications will be administered by the school ool nurse or a delegate appointed by the scl hool nurse.

-I hereby give my permission for my child, school as directed above. , to take the at ove medication at
+I hereby give my permission for my child,school as directed above. , to take the abo ove medication at

 Signature of Parent / Guardian Date

-MENT TAL HEALTH SERVICES

-A Mental Health Professional will be availabl e to meet with students on a referral basis, f for those requesting